OncNGS

 Question 6: Does the oncNGS solution have to be compatible with (all) different NGS technology platforms?

 The oncNGS solution does not limit the scope of utilization to one particular NGS technology.
-Considering that the aim of the oncNGS PCP is to bring innovation to all patients, NGS technology should not be a limiting factor and preference will be given to compatibility with as many technologies as within the possibilities of the PCP timeframe and budget according to the supplier’s estimation.
-A justification for the latter will be required from the supplier and detailed in the Call for Tender.
+Considering that the aim of the oncNGS PCP is to bring innovation to all patients, NGS technology should not be a limiting factor and preference will be given to compatibility with as many technologies as within the possibilities of the PCP timeframe and budget.

 Question 7: Will the oncNGS solution only be applied in routine diagnostics or is a broader deployment could be envisaged (basic research, clinical trials, …)?